For the recipe Vanilla Custard Tarts

 Preheat the oven to 180°C (160°C fan oven, 350°F, gas mark 4).
 Meanwhile, make the custard.
 Put all the ingredients in a jug and whisk together until well blended.
 Set aside.

 Once the pastry cases are chilled, whisk the custard again and carefully pour into each of the cases, making sure you don't fill them right to the top.
-Grind vanilla on the top of each and bake for 20-25 minutes until very lightly golden, firmish but still wobbling slightly – the custard will set further on cooling.
+Sprinkle nutmeg on the the top of each and bake for 20-25 minutes until very lightly golden, firmish but still wobbling slightly – the custard will set further on cooling.
 Leave in the tins for 15 minutes or until firm enough to loosen the edge with the blade of a knife.
 Transfer to a wire rack to cool.

 To serve, these custard tarts are delicious eaten at room temperature but for a firmer custard and pastry, chill for 1 hour before serving.